toddpillars/toddpillars/README.md

 # Hi 👋, I'm Todd

-## I'm building Ops and Cloud Native skills in public.
+## I'm building Ops and Cloud Native skills in Public.

 Almost 30 years ago, I met my first love... of Linux, Red Hat v4.1 from a CD in the back of a book.
 Yes, a real book.